 High-Resolution European Weather Model for Precise Forecasts

-Granular weather data are the basis for reliable forecasts.
+Granular weather data is the basis for reliable forecasts.
 These in turn are crucial for the planning of operational processes and extreme weather responses.
 The basis for highly precise forecasts is our unique European weather model EURO1k.
 Due to its remarkable resolution of 1 km, you receive fine-scale datasets for your industry throughout Europe.

 What Is a Numerical Weather Model?